 27 July QRV all day until moon set at 05:20 UTC

 25 July - There were a few callers at moon set, but not many more made it into the log book (total now 228).
-I will sleep the night here at the EME site and will be on at my moon rise (about 16:45 UTC) for EU stations.
+I will be on at my moon rise (about 16:45 UTC) for EU stations.
 After the EU window I will be QRV for other stations for a short time before I catch the bus back into town.

-Another steady trickle of stations worked at MR and MS windows today, most with very good signals around -20 to -24.
+Another steady trickle of stations worked at MR and MS windows today, most stations worked had very good signals around -20 to -24.

 26 July - I will be QRV from my moon rise at about 17:30 UTC (some negative horizon) looking for EU 2m EME stations until the moon sets there, then looking for other areas for a while before I decide about operating at MS or make a judgement on packing up today.
 I am not feeling well (just the start of a simple head cold), and it may be best to pack up before it gets worse ... so keep in mind that today might be the last 2m EME activity from KH8/ZL1RS.

-While waiting for moon rise this morning I ran a 2m Meteor Scatter sked with Warwick E51WL in Penrhyn Atoll (North Cook Islands).
-We managed a full MS QSO exchange over the 1478km distance in 54 minutes.
-Most of it occured at minute 37/38 when we got a 1 minute long sustained series of bursts.
+While waiting for moon rise this morning I ran a 2m Meteor Scatter sked in FSK441 mode with Warwick E51WL in Penrhyn Atoll (North Cook Islands).
+We managed a full Meteor Scatter QSO exchange over the 1478km distance in 54 minutes.
+Most of it occured at minute 37/38 when we got an excellent 1 minute long sustained series of meteor bursts.
 Warwick was using 100W to a 10 element Yagi.

-27 July - After a very dull day, Mr Faraday cooperated at moon set and several more stations made it into the log with great signals at both ends.
-The total of callsigns worked now exceeds 250 which gives me a good target for the next DXpedition.
+27 July - After a very dull day with few stations worked, Mr Faraday cooperated at moon set and several more EU stations made it into the log with great signals at both ends.
+The total of callsigns worked now exceeds 250 which gives me a good target for the next 2m EME DXpedition!

-Again, bad Faraday lock out at my MR. Lance has arrived at the station and has the 6m amp going again (for how long?) ... so I'm still calling CQ on 144.136 now ... possibly until moon set at about 06:10 UTCon 28 July.
+Again, bad Faraday lock-out at my MR. I'm still calling CQ but on 144.136 now to avoid new birdies ... possibly will be active until moon set at about 06:10 UTC on 28 July.
 Tomorrow morning local time I will dismantle the station and pack up ready for the return home.
-We are still baby-sitting the house and cat for AH8E and AH8W while they are on holiday in the USA, and will return to ZL in early August ... however there will be no more EME from KH8.
+We are still baby-sitting the house and cat for AH8E and AH8W while they are on holiday in the USA, and so we will not return to ZL until early August ... however there will be no more EME from KH8 after 28 July.

 Thanks to all the callers for setting a new 2m EME DXpedition personal best from the South Pacific (256 stations logged as at final moon set).